tomxi/PhD/bibliography/README.md

 Each of the above elements have rich structure, and graphs are natural ways of expressing the essence of these relationship.
 The fact mathematical graph theory can be successfully used to understand musical relationships has deep roots, making it's way into major branches of contemporary music theory: Neo-Riemannian theories showcase an aspect of the sturcture in the pitch space, while Schenkerian thoeries showcase the sturcture that is the form of a piece of music.

+I aim to **promote the individualities** of each of the identified elements by building different graphs that captures the essense of the strucutre of each individual element.
+I aim to understand a musical performance as **~~walks~~ dances on graphs**, with each elements dancing individually in their own relational space that is distilled as a graph/topology that features some relationships of interest.
+In other words, a piece of music can be perceived as multiple concurrent time series of nodes on potentially different graphs; or in the continous case, multiple concurrent trajectories on different topologies all at once.
+Each of these trajectories in their element space might seem trivial, but I argue that music is essentially the multimodal congrunencies/counterpoints that happens between the trajectory of each separable elements in their respective relational spaces.

+Computationally, this could motivate a princle for using existing **digitial representations** of graphs to represent musical pieces as **multi-walks-on-graphs**.
+Many contemporary **Music Informatics** techniques, including neural nets, could be meaningfully applied as soon as an appropriate digital represnetation of music can be codified as concurrent patterned trajectories on meaningful graphs, each capturing the most important relationships of a single element of music.

 Upon further inspection: pitch, rythm, and form seem to be simply highlight different strctures of the same continuous time-space, understood as oscilliatory patterns in time with different time-scales.
 However, being a percieved phenomenon, music is understood through the prism that is the human mind.
 While theoretical structures in time-space can exist on any scale, the ~~limitations~~ characteristics of human auditory perception helps delignate the boundries and channels our focus and attention.
 The boundry between pitch and rythm, the boundry between rythm and form, I believe, are key psychoacoustic results that can help me better understand music, the phenomenon.

-While recognizing the unity of all musical elements, I aim to **promote the individualities** of each of the identified elements, and build different graphs that captures the essense of the strucutre of that individual element.
-I aim to understand a musical performance as **~~walks~~ dances on graphs**, with each elements dancing individually in their own relational space that is distilled as a graph/topology that features some relationships of interest.
-In other words, a piece of music can be perceived as multiple independent walks on different graphs all at once.
-Each of these trajectories in the element space might seem trivial, but I argue that music is essentially the multimodal congrunencies/counterpoints that happens between the trajectory of each separable elements in their respective relational space.

-Computationally, this could motivate a princle for using existing **digitial representations** of graphs to represent musical pieces as **multi-walks-on-graphs**.
-Many contemporary **Music Informatics** techniques, including neural nets, could be meaningfully applied as soon as an appropriate digital represnetation of music can be codified as concurrent patterned trajectories on meaningful graphs, each capturing the most important relationships of a single element of music.

 ### Other important themes
 - Duality/Multiplicity